daniel-molina/visualequation/HACKING.md

 > **Example**:
 >
-> If it is intentional that some contiguous juxtaposed subequations must be
+> If it is intentional that some contiguous juxtaposed subequations are
 > selectable as a whole, an structure like this would be used:
 >
->   `(PJUXT, (DJUXT, A, (DJUXT, B, TXUJ)), (DJUXT, C, TXUJ))`
+>   `(PJUXT, (PJUXT, A, (DJUXT, B, TXUJ)), (DJUXT, C, TXUJ))`
 >
+> If A, B and C are ordinary symbols, the following are the selection
+> possibilities of the previous equation:
+>
+>   `(A B C)`
+>   `(A B) C`
+>   `(A) B C`
+>   `A (B) C`
+>   `A B (C)`
+>
 > However, the user must not worry about this internal structure.
+>
 > **Properties and remarks**:
 >
 >1.
 A juxt-ublock with N cjuxts has N juxteds.
->
 >1.
 There can be juxts in a juxt-ublock JU that are not cjuxts of JU.
 In that
 >   case, they are cjuxts of another juxt-ublock which is a subeq of a juxted
 >   of JU.
->   Previous example was an example of that case.
-Another one is the following
+Previous example was an example of that case.
+Another one is the
->   equation where FRAC is a binary rugop.
+>   following equation where FRAC is a binary rugop and a A, B, C and X are
+>   ordinary symbols.
 >
 >    `(PJUXT, (FRAC, A, (PJUXT, B, (DJUXT, C, TXUJ)), (DJUXT, X, TXUJ)))`
 >
 > The equation is itself a juxt-ublock with one djuxt.
 The first juxted is the
-> ublock `(FRAC, A, (PJUXT, B, (DJUXT, C, TXUJ))`, the second juxted is the
+> ublock `(FRAC, A, (PJUXT, B, (DJUXT, C, TXUJ))`, and the second juxted is
-> symbol X, and the > third one is the symbol Y. Second argument of first
+> the symbol X. Second argument of first juxted is itself another juxt-ublock
-> juxted is itself another juxt-ublock `(PJUXT, B, (DJUXT, C, TXUJ)` which
+> `(PJUXT, B, (DJUXT, C, TXUJ)` with two juxteds.
-> only has one juxt, so it is at the same time the pjuxt and tjuxt.

 ## Equation metrics

-A **0-ulevel usubeq of a subeq S** is:

-*   If S is a usubeq, S.
-*   Else, it does not exist.

-A **N-ulevel usubeq of a subeq S**, N being a positive integer, is:

-*   If S is a symbol, it does not exist.
-*   If S is a block B, a **(N-1)-ulevel usubeq of a B-arg**.

-The **user nesting level** (**ulevel**), of a N-ulevel usubeq of a subeq is the (non-negative) value N.

-A neighbour

-A **guy from an ublock UB** is a subeq of UB such that:

-*   It is not UB, and
-*   It is an usubeq, and
-*   It has only one usupeq in UB (UB itself).

-An ublock UB **houses** guy G if G is a guy from UB.

-All juxteds of a juxt-ublock appear horizontally to the user.
-If they were usubeqs, the only difference between them would be the visual order in which they appear, from left to right.
-That motivates the following definitions:

-Guys from the same juxt-ublock are **peers**.

-Guys from a same ublock which is not a juxt-ublock are **mates**.

-Two subequations of an equation are **neighbours** of each other if they
-        are:

-        The i-th and (i+1)-th citizens of the same JUXT-ublock, or The i-th and (i+1)-th uargs of the same (non-JUXT) operator.

-A **superequation neighbour** SUP of a subequation S in E, S a strict subeq of E, is a subequation of E such that:

-*   SUP is a neighbour of the smallest superequation of S.

-Two subeqs are **pseudo-neighbours** (p-neighbours) if:

-        They are neighbours and none of them is a group-block, or One of them is a group argument and its group-block is neighbour of the other, or
-        Both of them are group arguments and their group-blocks are neighbours, or
-            *

-Properties:

-Neighbours and superequation neighbours do not always exist.
+The following properties will be used in the definitions below:

+> **Properties**:
+>
+>1. djuxt-blocks are (the only) non-faithful subeqs with representation when
+>   the equation is displayed.
+>1.
+A juxted is faithful.
+>1.
+Every representative of a juxted of the same JB has the same ulevel with
+>   respect to any common superequation.

+A **N-ulevel peer** of an equation E, N being a positive number, is a subeq P of US such that:

+*   P is a N-ulevel usubeq of E, and
+*   P is selectable.

+> **Note**: That and next definitions refer to an equation because selectivity
+> property is used, which require an equation to be defined.

+A **N-ulevel aide** of an equation E, N being a positive number, is a subeq AI of US such that:

+*   AI is a M-ulevel peer of E, 0 < M < N, and
+*   AI has no strict subeqs which are selectable.

+A **N-ulevel mate** of an equation E, N being a positive number, is a subeq MA of S such that:

+*   MA is a N-ulevel peer of E, or
+*   MA is a M-ulevel aide of E.

+Two subeqs are **peers of each other** if they are not the same subeq and they are N-ulevel peers of the same equation for some N.

+Two subeqs are **N-mates of each other** if they are not the same subeq and they are N-ulevel mates of the same equation.

+> **Remark**:
+>
+> If an equation is edited, two peers/N-mates of each other of the original eq
+> can become non-peers/non-N-mates of the new equation.

+> **Properties**:
+>
+>1.
+A N-ulevel peer is not a M-ulevel peer for M different than N.
+>1.
+A N-ulevel aide is a M-ulevel aide for M bigger than N.
+>1.
+A N-ulevel peer P is a M-ulevel mate for M bigger than N if P is a symbol
+>   or the representative of the parameter of a non-user arg.

+The **peer to the left** of another peer P is a subeq LP that results of the following algorithm:

+1. Set SUP to the supeq of P and ORD to the ordinal of the argument of SUP-lop such that its parameter is P.
+2.
+3.
+4.